Go to Homepage

 Air India's new livery has echoes of AirAsia and THAI.
 The Maharajah has gone alas

 "Gone are the iconic Maharajah and the framed windows.
-The new look keeps the old Indian 'bindi' red but has opted for garish, loud, and meaningless, coming off more like a budget airline (taking a page from the AirAsia book and slathering on more of the same reds along with a cartoonish typeface).
+The new look keeps the old Indian 'bindi' red but has opted for garish, loud, and meaningless, coming off more like a budget airline (taking a page from the AirAsia book and slathering on more of the same reds along with a cartoonish typeface)."
+The test of the pudding is in the eating.
+New-look Air India completes its merger with subsidiary Vistara midnight 11 November 2024.
+SIA will continue its participation in the expanded airline.

 Send us your Feedback / Letter to the Editor